Contact us for availability

 03.5 Meeting dietary requirements

-Snack and mealtimes are an important part of the day.
+Snack and mealtimes are an important part of the day at Woodlands Preschool.
 Eating represents a social time for children and adults and helps children to learn about healthy eating.
-Parents/Carers should aim to provide nutritious food, which meets the children’s individual dietary needs and preferences.
+We aim to provide nutritious food, which meets the children’s individual dietary needs and preferences.

-• Staff discuss and record children’s dietary needs, allergies and any ethnic or cultural food preferences with their parents.
+• Staff discuss and record children’s dietary needs, allergies and any ethnic or cultural food preferences with their parents/carers.
+A child’s special dietary requirements are recorded on registration to the setting and information is shared with all staff.
+This continues as an ongoing dialogue with all parents throughout their time at Woodlands Preschool.

 • If a child has a known food allergy, procedure 04.4 Allergies and food intolerance is followed.

-• Staff record information about each child’s dietary needs in the individual child’s registration form; parents sign the form to signify that it is correct.
+• Staff record information about each child’s dietary needs in the individual child’s registration form; parents/carers sign the form to signify that it is correct.

 • Up-to-date information about individual children’s dietary needs is displayed so that all staff and volunteers are fully informed.

-• Staff ensure that children receive only food and drink that is consistent with their dietary needs and cultural or ethnic preferences, as well as their parent’s wishes.
+• Staff ensure that children receive only food and drink that is consistent with their dietary needs and cultural or ethnic preferences, as well as their parent/carer’s wishes.
+At each mealtime, a member of staff is responsible for checking that the food provided meets the dietary requirements for each child.

 • All staff show sensitivity in providing for children’s diets, allergies and cultural or ethnic food preferences.
 A child’s diet or allergy is never used as a label for the child, they are not made to feel ‘singled out’ because of their diet, allergy or cultural/ethnic food preferences.